Nomad1/touchmouse/README.md

 Compilation
 -----

 First version of this project was build with Visual Studio 6.0 (yeah, VS98!).
 There is no external dependencies, frameworks, non-system DLLs.
-I'm pretty sure you can upgrade it to some recent Visual Studio with corresponding Platform SDK.
-It can happen that you'll also need to comment out some defines in main.cpp.
+Also it is compatible with Visual Studio 2012.
+Corresponding .sln and .vcxxproj files are at the same folder.

 Contribution